Ability – God’s Grace and Anointing

 In modern day terms, Lydia was a business woman and designer.
-She was a seller of purple, and was skilful in her business.
+She was a seller of purple, and was skillful in her business.
 Buying and selling, or running a business successfully, can also be the gifting, the ability that God has endowed upon you.

 Paul had an inspired intellect.
 He was able to completely understand his calling and manifest that through his acts.

 The Procedure – How to employ your Gifting: